o-leolleo/blog/content/blog/tf-tip-you-can-use-json-to-declare-terraform-objects/index.md

 ---
-title: "TF tip: You can use JSON to declare Terraform objects"
+title: "TF tip: You can use JSON to declare objects in Terraform"
 date: 2025-02-10T19:16:21+01:00
 draft: false
 language: en